CyberCosmos24/Cosmos-Tool/README.md

 # Cosmos-Tool
-Some tools that I have created over the past year.
+Some python scripts that I have created.
 This is still a work in progess and updates may be slow.

 ## How to run these files?